andia89/order-icons/README.md

 Note that this extension is the one determining the order, any ordering done by other apps (and / or extensions) will be overwritten.

+It is also possible to blacklist certain apps from showing in the panel altogether.
+Hiding will work immediately, for reenabling either the program needs to be restarted or gnome-shell restarted.

 ## Disclaimer